 This STEM course combines the physics of light and optics with its application in the expanding field of Imaging Science.
-In the first semester of this full-year course, students will study the science of light and its properties, principles of optics, the human eye and vision, and aspects of color theory.
-The second semester will allow students to apply their learning through the exploration of the imaging chain and the various technologies involved in observing, capturing, processing and displaying images.
-Students will also explore the growing importance of Imaging Science in fields such as biomedical imaging, remote sensing, imaging of display systems (such as LCDs) and others.
+In the first semester of this full year course, students will study the science of light and its properties, principles of optics, the human eye and vision, and aspects of color theory.
+The second semester will allow students to apply their learning through the exploration of image processing tools and manipulation, mirrors and lenses, the camera, and photography.
+Students will also explore the growing importance of Imaging Science in fields such as biomedical imaging, remote sensing, imaging of display systems (such as LCDs), and astrophysics.

-Prerequisites: Two credits in science; one credit each in Algebra I and concurrent enrollment Geometry
+Prerequisites: Two credits in science and one credit each in Algebra I and Geometry